tothmate9/ecg-analysis/README.md

    See the License for the specific language governing permissions and limitations under the License.

-When using this code please refer to: Steijns F, Tóth MI, Demolder A, Larsen LE, Renard M, Desloovere J, Raedt R, Segers P, De Backer J and Sips P. “Ambulatory electrocardiographic monitoring and ectopic beat detection in conscious mice.”
-Submitted to Sensors.
+When using this code please refer to: Steijns, F.; Tóth, M.I.; Demolder, A.; Larsen, L.E.; Desloovere, J.; Renard, M.; Raedt, R.; Segers, P.; De Backer, J.; Sips, P. Ambulatory Electrocardiographic Monitoring and Ectopic Beat Detection in Conscious Mice.
+Sensors 2020, 20, 3867.

 ----